BinaryAnalysisPlatform/bap/README.md

 $ baptop
 ```

 Now, you can play with BAP.
-The following example, will open a file,
+The following example will open a file,
 build callgraph of a program, and a control flow graph and dominance
 tree of a function.